Coolidge Biography | Biographical Video | Presidential Achievements | Coolidge Timeline | Coolidge Family Genealogy

-His inner mettle and stoic character were molded by many influences, beginning with his father, whose professions ranged from farmer to storekeeper to office-holder.
-Calvin Coolidge’s wife, Grace Anna Goodhue, was as vivacious as her husband was solemn.
-She shared his love of their home state, and carried its down-to-earth spirit with her throughout their 28 year marriage.
-Her roles as companion and helpmate were very important to her husband’s success.
+At every stage, Calvin Coolidge’s wife, Grace Anna Goodhue, aided him.
+Grace, who had trained as an instructor of the deaf, was as vivacious as her husband was solemn.
+She shared his love of their home state, and carried its down-to-earth spirit with her throughout their 28-year marriage.

-President Coolidge became known as a man who spoke with wise caution.
-Both his dry Yankee wit and his frugality with words became legendary, earning him the nickname “Silent Cal.”
-He was frank in what he said but he was careful, too, in his utterances.
-He didn’t waste time, was a good listener, an insightful adviser and he got things done.
-He was concerned about all Americans, especially the working class man and woman.
+Both his dry Yankee wit and his frugality with words made Coolidge legendary, earning him the nickname “Silent Cal.”
+But that doesn’t mean he didn’t speak when he felt like it, as the volumes of Coolidge press conferences attest.
+He was concerned about all Americans, especially working-class men and women.
 He wanted them to be free, independent, and self-reliant.
-Like Jefferson, he wanted them to be able to rise as far as their abilities permitted.
+Like Jefferson, he wanted every American to be able to rise as far as their abilities permitted.

 “The people see in him one of their own.
-The powerful turn to him because he is an intellectual aristocrat, and the weak because he is also a plain farmer.
+The powerful turn to him because he is an intellectual aristocrat and the weak because he is also a plain farmer.
 He is one of them all.” – R.M.
-Washburn, Calvin Coolidge: His First Biography
+Washburn, Calvin Coolidge: His First Biography (100)

-President Calvin Coolidge may not have pleased all the people all the time, but he remained true to his convictions.
-He never sought to make history for himself.
-In recent decades, his conservative, Constitution-based principles of government, deep-rooted integrity and remarkably forward-thinking achievements in the White House have provoked renewed interest and praise from former presidents and ordinary citizens alike.
+President Coolidge never sought to make history for himself.
+He wished for Americans to be independent of government, which is why the Coolidge Foundation itself does not accept federal funds.
+In recent decades, his Constitution-based principles of government, deep-rooted integrity and achievements in the White House have provoked renewed interest and praise from former presidents and ordinary citizens alike.